bytemine/foreman-cloudstack/README.md

 # Foreman Cloudstack Plugin

-This plugin enables provisioning and managing a Cloudstack Server in Foreman.
+This plugin enables provisioning and managing a Cloudstack server in Foreman.

 ## Installation

-The only way I can get this to work today is unzipping the source code here on top of foreman or by using the included Vagrantfile.
-The typical gem installation is what I want to support but does not work yet.

-Please see the Foreman manual for appropriate instructions:
+Please see the Foreman manual for appropriate instructions to install via RubyGems:

 * [Foreman: How to Install a Plugin](http://theforeman.org/manuals/latest/index.html#6.1InstallaPlugin)